 For the State of North Carolina, Charlotte Mecklenburg Schools (CMS), and Books That Grow users within CMS, we compared the % of overall students who scored 'Grade Level Reading Proficient' in end-of-year testing, examining a cohort of students who finished 7th grade in 2016 and 8th grade in 2017.
 Books That Grow users demonstrated greater year-over-year growth as shown below:

 Across the North Carolina, and within CMS, the % of students qualifying as 'Grade Level Reading Proficient' is lower in the 8th grade year then the 7th grade year.
 As a result, we see negative values in the chart below.
-However, Books That Grow users make positive (or far less negative) year-to-year gains.
+However, Books That Grow users made positive (or far less negative) year-to-year gains.
 Students with Limited English Proficiency made the strongest year-over-year growth.

 This study was conducted using end-of-year test data reported by the North Carolina Department of Public Instruction for the 2015-2016 and 2016-2017 school year, examining the results of 117,000 students statewide, 11,000 students in Charlotte Mecklenburg Schools (CMS), and 218 students within the Books That Grow CMS cohort.